keu/docs/guides/task-groups.md

 [groups[0] , groups[1]] >> groups[2]
 ```

-The following image shows how these Task Groups appear in the Airflow UI:
+The following image shows how these task groups appear in the Airflow UI:

 ![Task Group Dependencies](/img/guides/task_group_dependencies.png)

-### Task Group conditioning
+### Task group conditioning

 In the previous example, you added an additional task to `group1` based on your `group_id`.
-This demonstrated that even though you're dynamically creating Task Groups to take advantage of patterns, you can still introduce variations to the pattern while avoiding code redundancies introduced by building each Task Group definition manually.
+This demonstrated that even though you're dynamically creating task groups to take advantage of patterns, you can still introduce variations to the pattern while avoiding code redundancies introduced by building each Task Group definition manually.

-## Nest Task Groups
+## Nest task groups

-For additional complexity, you can nest Task Groups.
+For additional complexity, you can nest task groups.
 Building on our previous ETL example, when calling API endpoints you may need to process new records for each endpoint before you can process updates to them.

-In the following code, your top-level Task Groups represent your new and updated record processing, while the nested Task Groups represent your API endpoint processing:
+In the following code, your top-level task groups represent your new and updated record processing, while the nested task groups represent your API endpoint processing:

 ```python
 groups = []